MPG Troubleshooting Guide

 DataTables warnings on data import/migration

-If you see a browser warning similar to “DataTables warning: Requested unknown parameter ‘X’ for row N, column N” after importing or migrating your data source, this means the column headers in the new source file do not match what MPG has cached from the previous source.
+If you see a browser warning similar to “DataTables warning: Requested unknown parameter ‘X’ for row N, column N” after importing or migrating your data source, the column headers stored in the project no longer match the current source file.

 Common causes: